 Is the internet making us smarter or dumber?
 Does it bring people together across vast geographical expanses, or does it isolate us in bedrooms and basements?
 Does it open up space for political activism, or does it expand the surveillance and control capabilities of those already in power?
 Does the Internet combat or enflame racism, sexism, and homophobia?
 To answer questions like these, we need to move beyond the oversimplified, black-and-white thinking implied by all of them, and look instead for the nuances and subtleties that animate our digital lives.
 Since these are such complicated issues, we will confront them through careful research and written argumentation.
 We begin by critically analyzing Nicholas Carr’s essay “Is Google Making Us Stupid?” through the lens of media ecology theorists like Marshall McLuhan and Neil Postman.
 Next we examine the documentary We Live In Public with the help of sociologist Erving Goffman, social historian Michel Foucault, and philosopher Helen Nissenbaum.
 The class culminates in a research paper in which students investigate an online social practice of their own choosing.
-This seminar thus takes a broad, interdisciplinary approach in order to more fully understand the ubiquity of digital technology in everyday life.
+This Writing Seminar thus takes a broad, interdisciplinary approach in order to more fully understand the ubiquity of digital technology in everyday life.

 Madness and Culture